leverj/api/source/includes/_futuresexamples.md

 Disconnect using one of the socket.io language bindings.
 An example in Python is included.

-As a first step instantiate a socket.io client.
 Register an event listener for the "disconnect" event.
 This would allow you to be alerted when you successfully disconnect from an existing websocket connection.

 ```python